MetPX/sarracenia/doc/Admin.rst

     root@boule:~#

 This process produces key files readable only by root.
-To make the files readable by the broker (which runs under the rabbitmq users name) one will have to adjust the permissions to allow the broker to read the files. probably the simplest way to do this is to copy them elsewhere::
+To make the files readable by the broker (which runs under the rabbitmq user's name) one will have to adjust the permissions to allow the broker to read the files. probably the simplest way to do this is to copy them elsewhere::